MRC-Epid-it24/intake24/docs/admin/images/guide-images.md

 # Guide images

-Guide images are enhanced records of corresponding image map.
-They allow to assign weights to each of the object defined in [Image map record](/admin/images/image-maps).
+Guide images are enhanced records of corresponding `image map`.
+They allow to assign localized labels and weights to each of the object defined in [Image map record](/admin/images/image-maps).

 ## Detail